Pamela Y. Booker, MPA '97

 In 2018, Mr. Gregory was honored by the Emperor of Japan, conferred with the Order of the Rising Sun, Gold Rays with Rosette in the Autumn Imperial Decorations.
-Among numerous other honors, he received the inaugural George Busbee Award, the Japan-America Society of Georgia Mike Mansfield Award, and the Foreign Minister of Japan’s Commendation, and the Leadership Character Award in the CEO/President/Managing Partner category (large company) from the Robert K. Greenleaf Center for Servant Leadership and Turknett Leadership Group.
+Among numerous other honors, he received the inaugural George Busbee Award, the Japan-America Society of Georgia Mike Mansfield Award, the Foreign Minister of Japan’s Commendation, and the Leadership Character Award in the CEO/President/Managing Partner category (large company) from the Robert K. Greenleaf Center for Servant Leadership and Turknett Leadership Group.
 In 2017, he was named Atlanta Business Chronicle’s Most Admired CEO.
 He has been inducted into the Georgia College J. Whitney Bunting College of Business Hall of Fame and the Georgia Tech Academy of Distinguished Engineering Alumni.

 As a leader on the Georgia College Foundation Board of Directors for more than twenty years, Mr. Gregory has presided over a period of unprecedented growth and prosperity.
 Through the Georgia Education Mentorship Program and other initiatives, he has mentored more than fifty college students and has demonstrated an unparalleled commitment to preparing the next generation of leaders for fulfilling lives of civic engagement and public service.